 Having a pointed snout with two pairs of strong canines, the Mexican hogfish is a species of wrasse.
 They feed easily on crabs, sea urchins and other shell fish.
 Interestingly, these sequential hermaphrodites start life female and later transition to male as a way to protect their egg-laying territories, often called leks.

 Usually buried amid the sandy ocean floor, the stunning marble ray is hard to spot.
 However, it does come up occasionally to feed on crustaceans rambling along the bottom of the sea.

 As the name implies these Eels have black and white stripping like zebras and are easy to spot when diving or snorkeling.
 They usually hide in rock crevices and point their heads out at intruders or for a bite to eat.

 These strange-looking marvels of nature have rectangular heads with a single eye and one nostril at each end.
-They are quite an attraction and are abundant in the Galapagos.
+The scalloped hammerhead shark is quite an attraction for many snorkelers and divers.
+They are abundant in the waters of the Galapagos Islands.